 - Make reasonable efforts to try to call you.

-- Inform you verbally and in writing that you may file a grievance about the denial of the expedited process.
+- Inform you in writing that you may file an expedited grievance about the denial of the expedited process.

 AgeWell New York